 Community Of Christ the Servant

 The ‘Community of Christ the Servant’ here at Christ Church was founded back in 1983 and although the formal community was disbanded a few years later, for fifteen years or so it was a vibrant presence in the life of the church and the local community.
 More recently the community declined but never completely closed down.
-On Sunday November 26th, the feast of Christ the King, five people were commissioned to work together to discern a new way forward for the Community, and three others will join them shortly.
-A new page about the Community will shortly be added to the website.
+On Sunday November 26th, the feast of Christ the King, five people were commissioned to work together to discern a new way forward for the Community.
+A year later the Community has grown to nine and they are working re-establish the community.
+For further details see the CCS page.